AI Glossary

 Algorithm

 A precise set of instructions that a computer follows to solve a problem or complete a task.
-Think of it like a recipe, but for computers.
+Think of it like a recipe, but for computers, guiding them step-by-step.

 Applied AI

 The practical application of artificial intelligence technologies and techniques to solve specific, real-world problems across various industries and domains.
-Applied AI focuses on creating tangible AI-powered solutions, products, and systems that address concrete needs and deliver practical value, as opposed to purely theoretical or research-focused AI.
+Applied AI focuses on creating tangible AI-powered solutions, products, and systems that address concrete needs and deliver practical value.

 Artificial General Intelligence (AGI)

 A theoretical type of AI that would have the same broad thinking and learning abilities as a human being.
-It could perform any intellectual task that a human can.
-Artificial superintelligence is a more specific term for AI that is even more powerful than AGI.
+It could perform any intellectual task that a human can, across a wide range of disciplines.

 Artificial Intelligence (AI)